qbalsdon/qbalsdon.github.io/draft/accessibility.markdown

 Accessibility as a concept is less popular than the least popular language on SO https://insights.stackoverflow.com/trends?tags=accessibility%2Cjulia

+"It's not about designing for disabilities - it's about designing for all users"

 Respect our end users - passive exclusion
 Inclusion of differently abled
 More than just a minimum legal requirement